olgapombo/olgapombo.github.io/curriculum.md

 91. Pombo, Olga (2021), “Argumento e Racionalidade no Protágoras de Platão”, in Regresso ao Protágoras de Platão, edited by O. Pombo, Lisboa: Mariposa Azul, pp. 213-227.
 ISBN: 978-972-8481-70-4
 92. Pombo, Olga (2021), “Apresentação”, in Pombo, Olga, “Interdisciplinaridade: Ambições e limites (2nd Editions) Lisboa: Aletheia, pp. 9-15.
 ISBN: 978-989-8906-94-6
 93. Pombo, Olga (2022), “Men and Citizens.
 Actual Consequences of an Unconventional Distinction established by Rousseau”, in In Difesa dell'Umano.
 Problemi e Prospettive, edited by L. Boi; U. Curi; L. Maffei; L. Miraglia, Frascati-Napoli: Edizioni Accademia Vivarium Novum - Bibliopolis, 2 vols, pp: 265-279.
 ISBN: 9788887637533
 94. Pombo, Olga (2023), “The Fundamental Cognitive Destiny of Interdisciplinarity”, in Theory and Practice in the Interdisciplinary Production and Reproduction of Scientific Knowledge.
 Interdisciplinarity in the XXI Century, edited by Olga Pombo; Klaus Gaertner; Jorge Jesuino (eds.), Dordrecht /Heidelberg/London/New York: Springer, “Logic, Argumentation & Reasoning” vol. 31, pp. 3-58.
 ISBN: 978-3-031-20404-3
 95. Pombo, Olga (2023), “Signs of Interdisciplinarity in the second half of XX century and Prospects for the XXI Century”, in Theory and Practice in the Interdisciplinary Production and Reproduction of Scientific Knowledge.
 Interdisciplinarity in the XXI Century, edited by Olga Pombo; Klaus Gaertner; Jorge Jesuino, Dordrecht/Heidelberg/London/New York: Springer, “Logic, Argumentation & Reasoning” vol. 31, pp. 241-299.
 ISBN: 978-3-031-20404-3
 96. Pombo, Olga: Gaertner, Klaus; Jesuino, Jorge (2023), “Introduction”, in Theory and Practice in the Interdisciplinary Production and Reproduction of Scientific Knowledge.
 Interdisciplinarity in the XXI Century, edited by Olga Pombo; Klaus Gaertner; Jorge Jesuino, Dordrecht/ Heidelberg/ London/New York: Springer, “Logic, Argumentation & Reasoning” vol. 31, pp. ix-xvi.
 ISBN: 978-3-031-20404-3.
 97. Pombo, Olga, “Model’ s nearness to the work of art”, in Selene Arfini (ed.), Abductive Reasoning, Scientific Cognition and Computational Philosophy.
 Essays in honor of Lorenzo Magnani, Springer’s Synthese Book Library series (forthcoming)
-98. Pombo, Olga, “For a cartography of the concept of creation”, in Nuno Proença (ed.), Invention and Imagination, Proceedings of the conference organized by CHAM, IFILNOVA e Centro de Filosofia da Universidade de Lisboa (em preparação).
+98. Pombo, Olga, “For a cartography of the concept of creation”, in Nuno Proença (ed.), Invention and Imagination, Proceedings of the conference organized by CHAM, IFILNOVA e Centro de Filosofia da Universidade de Lisboa (forthcoming).

 #### Encyclopaedia Entries